 What do you think?
 Will the wildcat be successful with the Jets next year?
 Is this the right mix?
 Please feel free to debate as you wish.

-Tags: Alan Schechter Bill Parcells Boston University Brian Schottenheimer Chad Pennington Dallas Cowboys Featured Ground And Pound Head Coach Miami Dolphins NY Jets Offensive Coordinator Popular Ricky Williams Ronnie Brown Shonn Greene Tebowmania Tim Tebow Tony Romo Tony Sparano University Of New Haven Wayne Hunter Wildcat
+Tags: Alan Schechter Bill Parcells Boston University Brian Schottenheimer Chad Pennington Dallas Cowboys Ground And Pound Head Coach Miami Dolphins NY Jets Offensive Coordinator Ricky Williams Ronnie Brown Shonn Greene Tebowmania Tim Tebow Tony Romo Tony Sparano University Of New Haven Wayne Hunter Wildcat